shannonwells/RFCs/delegation.md

 _This is an amended version of our original Design Document for the MSA Delegation feature that we implemented on the Frequency Polkadot parachain.
-I have edited it for the purposes of this technical interview.
+I have edited it and annotated it for the purposes of this technical interview.
 I selected this particular Design Document because it most closely fits the prompt.
 This was a 1-3 month project on which I was lead and there were several of us working on the MSA pallet implementing these features.
 I wrote much of the original content of this document which edited further as the features evolved.
-Please also note the format of this Design Document was taken directly from examples from when I worked on the Filecoin project._
+Please also note the format of this Design Document was taken directly from examples from when I worked on the Filecoin project. _

 # Delegations